nexrom88/vhdxParser/README.md

 The following values can be retrieved:
 - VirtualDiskID, BlockSize, LogicalSectorSize, VirtualDiskSize

-To start using the code you just need to pass a readable System.IO.FileStream for a vhdx file to the class constructor.
+To start using the code you just need to pass a string with the vhdx path to the class constructor.

-Then you can use the following methods:
+Then you call:
-- getRawBatTable
-- getRawHeader
-- getRawLog
+<code>vhdxParser.parse();</code>
+to retrieve an object with the parsed data

+The following metadata entries are getting parsed:
-- getBlockSize
+- BatTable
-- getVirtualDiskID
+- Header
+- Log (no parsing atm, just raw bytes)
-- getLogicalSectorSize
+- BlockSize
-- getVirtualDiskSize
+- VirtualDiskID
-- getRawMetadataTable
+- LogicalSectorSize
-- parseMetadataTable
+- VirtualDiskSize
-- parseBATTable
+- MetadataTable
-- parseRegionTable
+- RegionTable